 Lake Julian Park Kids Fishing Tournament, Arden, NC

 The Lake Julian Park fishing tournament is a cool, catch-and-release competition, where kids can have fun and win awesome prizes.
 There are lots of opportunities to win, with categories like Biggest Fish, Smallest Fish, Most Fish Caught, and Most Accurate Casting Skills.

 The competitors will be able to fish anywhere within the park limits, but they will need to be accompanied by an adult at all times.
 Before they make their first cast, the kids will receive a bucket, bait, and snacks for the three-hour event.
 After the reeling is over, the official weigh-ins will start, after which there will be hot dogs for everyone.

-Update June 2020: Due to Covid-19, the Lake Julian Park Kids Fishing Tournament has been canceled.
+Update April 2021: Due to Covid-19, the Lake Julian Park Kids Fishing Tournament has been postponed.

 Kid Fishing Tournament, Cedar Hill, TX

 Where: 2850 Park Ridge Drive, Cedar Hill, TX

 Age: 4 –16

 The Kid Fishing Tournament is a free competition set in the beautiful Valley Ridge Park.
 Boasting a number of baseball, football, and soccer fields, the 165-acre park is a popular weekend spot for local families.

 Sponsored by the Dallas Bass Hookers Club, the event is regularly visited by Texan angling families.
 The Club provides bait and tackle for all the kids, as well as a number of rods and reels for the ones who get in early.